jtanderson2/fortinet-lab/README.md

 The direct WAN-to-WAN connections between the two FortiGates are used for ad hoc scenarios, such as quickly spinning up IPsec VPNs.

-## Logical Topology & Configuration
+## Logical Topology and Configuration

 ![](media/fortinet-lab-logical.png)